Evolution of colour correlated double parton distributions: a quantitative study

 Deutsches Elektronen-Synchrotron DESY, Notkestr.~85, 22607 Hamburg, Germany

 \parbox{0.9\textwidth}{ }

-Double parton distributions satisfy the same evolution equations as ordinary single-parton densities, provided that the colour state of each parton is summed over individually.
-This is no longer the case when the two partons are correlated in their colour.
-Evolving such colour correlated distributions to higher scales results in a suppression by Sudakov double logarithms.
-We perform a detailed study of evolution for this case, both analytically and numerically, at lowest order and beyond.
+Double parton distributions satisfy the same evolution equations as ordinary single-parton densities, provided that the colours of the two partons are uncorrelated.
+The situation is different for colour correlated parton pairs, where evolution to higher scales results in a suppression by Sudakov double logarithms.
+We perform a detailed study of evolution for colour correlated double parton distributions, both analytically and numerically, at lowest order and beyond.
 When the two observed partons originate from the perturbative splitting of a single one, the Sudakov suppression of colour correlations at the cross section level is not as strong as one might expect.